integrated-land-simulator/model_description/descript/matsiro_snow.md

 For the accumulation season, snowfall occures uniformly and the snow cover fraction is assumed to be equal in the grid cell.
 For the ablation season, the snow cover fraction decreases based on the sub-grid distribution of the SWE.
 Under the assumption of uniform melt depth $D\_m$, the sum of snow-free and snow-covered fraction equals unity:
 $$ \int\_0^{D\_m} f(D)dD + \int\_{D\_m}^\infty f(D)dD = 1, \tag{A4} $$
-where $D$ is the snow water equivalent depth and $f(D)$ is the probability distribution function (PDF) of snow water equivalent depth within the grid cell.
+where $D$ is the SWE depth and $f(D)$ is the probability distribution function (PDF) of SWE depth within the grid cell.
 The snow depth distribution within each grid cell is assumed to follow a lognormal distribution:
 $$ f(D) = \frac{1}{D\zeta\sqrt{2}} \exp{ \left[ -\frac{1}{2} {\left( \frac{\ln(D)-\lambda}{\zeta} \right)}^2 \right] }, \tag{A5} $$
 where
 $$ \lambda = \ln(\mu) - \frac{1}{2}\zeta^2 \tag{A6} $$